ponylang/pony-tutorial/expressions/equality.md

 # Equality in Pony

-Pony features two forms of equality: by value and by identity.
+Pony features two forms of equality: by structure and by identity.

-## Identiy equality
+## Identity equality

 Identity equality checks in Pony are done via the `is` keyword. `is` verifies that the two items are the same.
-Primitives are always equal to

 ```pony
 if None is None then